 Rural Water District No. 5, Douglas County (the District) was organized under Kansas law with the purpose and objective to acquire water rights, and to build and acquire pipelines for the purpose of furnishing water for domestic, agriculture, and/or other purposes to rural customers.
 The District provides services to patrons located within the District.
-There were 1,252 benefit units in service at December 31, 2018.
+The benefit units in service at December 31, 2019 and 2018 was 1,261 and 1252.